Saving Flower Seeds

-Another point is that seed saving is an adventure for the whole family, and children or grandchildren should be involved.
-What better way is there to insure the future of our plant heritage than to teach children how to save seeds?
+Her other point is that seed saving is an adventure for the whole family, and children should be involved.
+What better way to insure the future of our plant heritage than to teach children how to save seeds?

-Although saving flower seeds is a mostly straightforward and intuitive process, I have a few tips that should make it easier to get started.
-There are five basic steps to seed saving: observation, harvesting, drying, cleaning, and storing.
+Saving flower seeds is a straightforward and intuitive process, but here are a few tips to get started.
+The basic steps for seed saving are harvesting, drying, cleaning and storing.

 Never harvest wet seeds.
 It’s better to wait for dry weather.
 Seeds should be dried in a well-ventilated room with a temperature between 70 and 95 degrees.
 Alternatively, you can dry seeds in a garage, out of direct sunlight.

-It’s not always necessary to remove the seeds from the pods before drying them, as long as they were not harvested wet.
+It’s not always necessary to remove seeds from pods before drying, as long as they were not harvested wet.
 One exception is lavatera.
-I’ve had problems with lavatera seeds going moldy if they're not cleaned the same day they are harvested.
-When harvesting pods from plants like sweet peas and lupine, cover the mixing bowl with a piece of window screen, cheesecloth or other lightweight fabric that will allow air circulation while preventing the exploding pods from shooting the seeds out of the bowl.
-Or put them in a paper bag and close the top.
+I’ve had problems with lavatera seeds going moldy if they are not cleaned immediately.
+When harvesting pods from plants like lupine, cover the mixing bowl with a piece of window screen, cheesecloth or other lightweight fabric that will allow air circulation while preventing the exploding pods from shooting the seeds out of the bowl.
+Or put them in a closed paper bag.

 Small quantities of seed can be dried in plastic cups, on small plates, or in snack-size ziploc bags, propped open with toothpicks to provide air circulation.
-It helps to shake down the seeds to a thin layer so they'll dry evenly.
+Shake down the seeds to a thin layer so they will dry evenly.
 Turn or stir them every few days.
-Be sure to label the container with the name of the plant.
 Most seeds require 2-6 weeks to dry completely.
-Drying time depends on the size of the seed, as well as the temperature and humidity of the room.
+Drying time depends on the size of the seed and the temperature and humidity of the room.

 Seeds can be cleaned after drying for a few days.
 The chaff is easier to remove when it's dry, but the seeds will need further drying after they are cleaned.
 The following equipment is useful: different sizes of stainless-steel mixing bowls, a box fan, and a kitchen strainer with a metal screen.
 I use several different methods for cleaning seeds.
 Here are some examples:

-I don't think a gardener can really appreciate the life cycle of plants until they have tried saving seeds.
+I don't think gardeners can really appreciate the life cycles of plants until they have tried saving seeds.
 I used to deadheaded my plants to prolong the bloom season.
 But now I appreciate plants in all their stages of life.
 To me, the seed pods and seedheads are just as beautiful as the flowers.
 You know the saying: “All the flowers of all the tomorrows are in the seeds of today.”